Indoor Rabbit Housing Options

 rabbit cage

-A wide range of indoor 'rabbit' cages are available, but only a few provide enough space to meet the minimum guidelines on housing size.
+There are a wide range of indoor rabbit cages commercially available, but only a few provide enough space to really be suitable for rabbits to use as a base even when combined with an exercise pen.
 Most designs are similar with a plastic tray forming the base and a wire section for the top.
-You'll need to add an enclosed box to provide a sleeping/hiding area.
+Although there are a few modular cages being introduced.

-These cages are neat and easy to clean.
-However, large cages are expensive compared to the amount of space they provide, and not available in most pet shops so you'll need to order one in or buy online.
-Unless your rabbit will be spending a lot of time free ranging out of the cage, you'll also need to factor in the cost of attaching an exercise pen.
+Commercial cages are neat and easy to clean.
+The deep base section is their big benefit – you can put messy elements like litter and hay in this area to help keep the exercise area easier to clean.
+The down side is large cages are expensive compared to the amount of space they provide, and not available in most pet shops so you'll need to order one in or buy online.
+Unless your rabbit will have free access out of the cage, you'll also need to factor in the cost of attaching an exercise pen.

 Cost: 5' x 2.5' rabbit cage £120